allygraham/gc-jekyll/index.md

 title: Home
 layout: homepage
 order: 1
+images:
+  - name: hi
 ---

-## A luxury self-catering holiday home
+## A luxury self-cate
 ## set in private gardens just off the main street in Crail.

 Garden Cottage has three large bedrooms and comfortably accommodates eight.
 The beach, shops and pubs are a short stroll away and there's private off-street parking for two cars.